JudeQuintana/cloud-infra-lab/README.md

 - Now there's a toggle to enable IPAM, pools and CIDRS via module by changing `var.enable_ipam = true` in [variables.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/main/variables.tf#L27).
     - Prerequisite:
       - If there is already an IPAM in the lab region `us-west-2` then it must be deleted along with associate pools and provisioned CIDRs.
-      - If there is a different region (not `us-west-2`) that has IPAM with a pool that already provisions the `10.0.0.0/18` CIDR then the CIDR must be deprovisioned before provisioning it in the IPAM module.
+      - If there is a different region (not `us-west-2`) that has IPAM with a pool that already provisions the `10.0.0.0/18` CIDR then the CIDR must be deprovisioned before provisioning it in the IPAM module (including overlapping CIDRs).

 Notes:
 - Cloud Infra Lab attempts to demonstrate: